syncfusion-content/xamarin.android-docs/xamarin-android/SfRadialMenu/CenterButtonCustomization.md

 ## CenterButtonView and CenterButtonBackIcon

-Radial Menu allows you to give customized view to its center button and center back button.
-You accomplish this by using the [CenterButtonView](https://help.syncfusion.com/cr/xamarin-android/Syncfusion.SfRadialMenu.Android~Syncfusion.SfRadialMenu.Android.SfRadialMenu~CenterButtonView.html) and [CenterButtonBackIcon](https://help.syncfusion.com/cr/xamarin-android/Syncfusion.SfRadialMenu.Android~Syncfusion.SfRadialMenu.Android.SfRadialMenu~CenterButtonBackIcon.html) property.
+A Radial Menu allows you to give a customized view to its center button and center back button.
+You accomplish this by using the [CenterButtonView](https://help.syncfusion.com/cr/xamarin-android/Syncfusion.SfRadialMenu.Android~Syncfusion.SfRadialMenu.Android.SfRadialMenu~CenterButtonView.html) and [CenterButtonBackIcon](https://help.syncfusion.com/cr/xamarin-android/Syncfusion.SfRadialMenu.Android~Syncfusion.SfRadialMenu.Android.SfRadialMenu~CenterButtonBackIcon.html) properties.

 {% tabs %}
 {% highlight xaml %}